-“The Dragon of Wantley” is a ballad opera composed by John Frederick Lampe with a libretto by Henry Carey.
+“The Dragon of Wantley” is a burlesque opera composed by John Frederick Lampe with a libretto by Henry Carey.
 It was first performed in 1737 at the Haymarket Theatre in London.
 The opera is a comedic and satirical work that parodies the popular operatic conventions of the time.
-Gilbert Blin will stage this opera for the Boston Early Music Festival Chamber Opera Series.
+Gilbert Blin staged this opera for the Boston Early Music Festival Chamber Opera Series.

 Paul O’Dette, Musical Director